 How To Serve Thepla

 Here are some suggestions –

-Just like Parathas, it can be served with Mango Pickle and Yogurt.
+Just like Parathas, you can serve it with Mango Pickle and Yogurt.

 Traditionally, it is served with Aam ka Chunda, which is nothing but a type of Mango preserve.